 When looking at our dogs can people please be aware of our rehoming area which is Burnley and Pendle.
 We go as far as Barnoldswick in one direction and Parts of Blackburn in the other but do not go out of these areas.
 This is rescue policy and is not open to negotiation.
 We require a home check before you can meet any of our dogs who are all in foster homes in the area, we do not operate from a kennel base.
 All dogs have an adoption fee of £150 payable after a trial period.
-To express an interest in any of our dogs please complete the enquiry form on the right or if you previously had a home check by us email email@example.com with an address and contact number .
+(Increasing to £175 on the 1st of January 2018).
+Your dog will be vet checked, vaccinated and neutered and this is what the fee covers.
+To express an interest in any of our dogs please complete the enquiry form on the right or if you previously had a home check by us email firstname.lastname@example.org with an address and contact number .

 Every year, thousands of dogs need to go in to foster homes during their transition from rescue dog to family dog.

 There are never enough foster homes available to help rescues save all the dogs in need, and tens of thousands of dogs are euthanised in the UK every year due to lack of homes.

 By fostering dogs, you can help rescues save more dogs from a pointless death – and help more dogs on their way to happy lives with new families.